Debt Warning Signs You Shouldn’t Ignore

 Could you keep up with your bills?
 In today’s economy, there are no job guarantees.
 Even in a good economy, it can take weeks to months to find another job.
 If being jobless for a short period would mean falling behind in your payments, it’s time to consider pruning your debts back.

-In fairness to Maida, most of us would feel the same way if we were in her shoes.
-No one wants to see their interest rates increase.
-But sometimes, by looking at events from a different perspective we can gain an idea of what the future holds.
+No one intends to get deep in debt, but it happens to many of us.
+By looking at events from a different perspective, we can gain an idea of what the future holds.
 And it’s a prudent person who sees danger and avoids it.
 The fool is the one who ignores warning signs and suffers for it later.

 About the Author